 As part of broader efforts to continue improving surveillance, the Executive Board adopted in July 2012 a new Decision on Bilateral and Multilateral Surveillance (the Integrated Surveillance Decision) to strengthen the underlying legal framework for surveillance, and discussed the first Pilot External Sector Report.
 In September 2012, the Executive Board endorsed a new Financial Surveillance Strategy that proposes concrete and prioritized steps to further strengthen financial surveillance.
-These actions help ensure that the IMF is in a better position to address the possible effects of spillovers from members’ policies on global stability; monitor the stability of members’ external sectors in a more comprehensive manner; engage members in a constructive dialogue; safeguard the effective operation of the international monetary system; and support global economic and financial stability.
+These actions help ensure that the IMF is in a better position to address spillovers from members’ policies on global stability; monitor members’ external sectors in a more comprehensive manner; more effectively engage members in a constructive dialogue; better safeguard the effective operation of the international monetary system; and support global economic and financial stability.